siddharth07-ui/tic-tac-toe/README.md

 # How to play

 1. Git clone all files to your folder.
-2. Copy the path of the "tic_tac_toe.html" file and paste it into your browser.
+2. Copy the path of the "games_page.html" file and paste it into your browser.
-3. Once done, the game will get loaded into your browser.
+3. Once done, the main page for all games will get loaded into your browser.
-4. Now you can go ahead and play the game.
+4. Now you can go ahead, select a game and start playing.
 Enjoy!

 ## Authors